eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 This is why we pay to use the internet, pay for airtime to make calls and send SMS.

 **FunFact:** It is called **airtime** because when you make a voice call, use the internet or take a call, your phone uses radio waves to communicate with the cellular network over the **'air'**.
-How long you can do that, the **'time'** is based on how much you pay. |😌|
+How long you can do that, the **'time'** is based on how much you pay.

-If you read it all to this point, thank you..💪🏾..
+If you read it all to this point, thank you..

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680864966845/442d0907-38b9-4537-8071-ba6084828b46.gif align="center")